 Contact a lawyer if you have any specific questions or just feel completely lost; they can help you sort out specific questions.
 Laws fluctuate from state to state, and we all know how difficult legalese can be to read.
 Don’t be afraid to ask for help if you need it, and – most importantly – don’t sign or agree to something you don’t understand.

-One thing your loved one can do now to help simplify the complicated process of dealing with a mortgage after their death is to get mortgage insurance.
+One thing your loved one can do now to help simplify the complicated process of dealing with a mortgage after their death is to get mortgage life insurance.
 If they pass before their mortgage is paid off, the insurance company will cut a check to pay the remainder of the mortgage, and the home will be paid off.

 The time after a loved one dies feels like a whirlwind.
 Trying to tie up financial loose ends adds extra stress to an already traumatic time.
 But knowing what steps to take in advance can help alleviate the anxiety you might feel.
 Just remember to ask for professional guidance if you have any questions, or your gut tells you something isn’t right.
 It’s better to spend the money and come to the right decision with confidence, rather than guessing and hoping for the best.